'Feed a Soul, Feed a Heart' feeds community

 “I always put myself last.
 I just can’t get away from it,” she chuckled.

-Meals were served from 1- 4 p.m.
+Meals were served from noon- 4 p.m.
 After serving more than 70 people at the park, Jackson and volunteers trekked to the wooded homeless camps to distribute plates.

 “It’s been a good day,” said Jackson.
 “We had families, Wiley students and general people coming off the street.”